Board of Directors

 Alison Beglin

-Development and Communications Director
+Development Director

 Alison has lived in Olympia since 2008.
 She has a B.S. in Planning, Public Policy and Management with a concentration in Nonprofit Management from the University of Oregon.
 When not at work, Alison spends time with her husband Hugh.
 They enjoy a vast array of activities: hiking, kayaking, biking, skiing, snowshoeing, recreational sports and hanging out with friends and family.

-Mary Birchem
+Mary Kniestedt

 Community Engagement Manager